rouge-ruby/rouge/README.md

 **NOTE**: Please don't submit lexers that are copy-pasted from other files.
 These submission will be rejected and we don't want you to waste your time.

-We want to make it as easy as we can for anyone to contribute a lexer to Rouge.
+We want to make it as easy as we can for anyone to contribute a lexer to RouEge.
 To help get you started, we have [a shiny new guide][lexer-dev-doc] on lexer development in the documentation.
 The best place is to start there.